Joe Pullen Education Center - Completed!

-The Adrian High School Courtyard is being redesigned into an Outdoor Education Center and being named for long-time AHS biology teacher and AHS Alum Joe Pullen ’55.
+The 32,000 square-foot Adrian High School Courtyard has been redesigned into an Outdoor Education Center and is named for long-time AHS biology teacher and AHS Alum Joe Pullen ’55.
 Joe died unexpectedly in 2014 and had remained a volunteer for many Maple sports programs until that time.
 Joe’s love for outdoor education was evidenced by his biology students as they took field trips to study plants, waterways and nature in general.
 J.P. was also a swimming and cross country coach, and introduced many students to canoeing, camping and hiking.

-The Adrian Schools Educational Foundation is raising $200,000 to help the district with this project.
+The Adrian Schools Educational Foundation raised $235,000 to help the district with this project.
 District taxpayers approved a bond issue that had money for the infrastructure updates needed to make the courtyard functional.
-Many alumni have participated in this fund drive with two matching grants that triple every donation that comes in up to $25,000.
+Many alumni have participated in this fund drive with two matching grants that tripled every donation that comes in up to $25,000.

-The Maple gridiron is experiencing a wonderful makeover as a result of a bond issue last spring securing funds for updated restrooms and concession, bleachers, lighting and a new entrance and parking lot.
+The Maple gridiron had a wonderful makeover as a result of a successful bond issue in spring 2016, securing funds for updated restrooms and concession, bleachers, lighting and a new entrance and parking lot.

-Along with the improvements covered with funds from the bond, a campaign to build a new team building was championed by the Adrian Schools Educational Foundation.
-The team room will be a new building at the stadium.
-There has never been a building at the field for the Maple football players, opponents nor officials to use during games.
-This will greatly modernize the facility which is a gathering place for the community.
+Along with the improvements covered with funds from the bond, Dane Nelson '67, led a successful private fundraising campaign to build a new team building which was championed by the Adrian Schools Educational Foundation.
+This building and the new concession stand, ticket booth and restrooms, greatly modernizes the facility which is a gathering place for the community.

 Consider helping with this project by donating today.